Good morning everybody,

 - Pay attention to what they post and upload

-- Protect the work environment and avoid reputational risks
+- Choose friends with care- Protect the work environment and avoid reputational risks

 - Protect mobile phones (lots of mobile users out there)